stweil/cyg2deb/README.md

 That use case first gets the complete Cygwin package list `setup.ini`.
 Then it looks for all packages named mingw64-x86_64-*, downloads them, unpacks them and repacks them into Debian packages for 64 bit cross compilation.
+Deprecated packages are skipped automatically.
+Packages which are not useful for cross compilation because they only work on Windows are skipped, too.

 To get packages for 32 bit cross compilation (mingw64-i686-*), just run `python3 cyg2deb.py i686`.